 A blanket loan is a funding option that caters to investors with multiple properties.
 Essentially, these commercial loans allow borrowers to consolidate numerous mortgages into one.
 This makes payment easier and can reduce administration costs.

-If the property owner has enough equity built up in other properties, they can exercise a release clause that removes the lien from the property in question.
+If the property owner has enough equity built up in other properties, she can exercise a release clause that removes the lien from the property in question.

-These loans are available through traditional and commercial lenders, and an increasing amount of online lenders are beginning to offer blanket loans.
-If you qualify, you can typically expect terms between two and thirty years with rates between 4% and 11%.
+These loans are available through traditional and commercial lenders, and an increasing number of online lenders are beginning to offer blanket loans.

 One of the best ways to ensure that you’re making the best decision as it relates to your real estate investment is to use a commercial loan calculator.

-While there are numerous small business loans that can help you determine the general cost of a loan, a commercial loan calculator is designed to account for a specific variable, like amortization terms, balloon payments, and P&I payments.
+While there are numerous loan calculators that can help you determine the general cost of a loan, a commercial loan calculator is designed to account for a specific variable, like amortization terms, a balloon payment, and principal and interest payments.